Nancy Wicker

-Nancy L. Wicker is professor of art history at the University of Mississippi.
+Nancy L. Wicker is Distinguished Professor of art history at the University of Mississippi.
 She was previously professor in the department of art at Minnesota State University, Mankato.

 Career

 Wicker graduated BA with High Honors from Eastern Illinois University, majoring in art history and studio art, in 1975.
 She took her MA in art history from the University of Minnesota in 1979, followed by her Ph.D. also from Minnesota in 1990, with work on interdisciplinary art history, archaeology, and Germanic philology.
-In 1988 she was awarded the Aurora Borealis Prize of the Society for the Advancement of Scandinavian Study.

 She was appointed an assistant professor in the department of art at Minnesota State University, Mankato, in 1990, promoted to associate professor in 1995, and then professor in 2000.
-Since 2003 she has been professor of art history at the University of Mississippi.
-She was visiting professor at Uppsala University.
+Since 2003 she has been professor of art history at the University of Mississippi, where she was named Distinguished Professor in 2024.
+In 2009, she was visiting professor at Uppsala University.

+She has served scholarly societies on the Board of Directors of the International Center of Medieval Art (2003–2006, 2023–2026). as a Councillor of the Medieval Academy of America (2009–2012), on the Advisory Board of the Society for the Advancement of Scandinavian Study (2001–2005).

 Wicker is a specialist in the function of jewellery in the early medieval period in Europe and gender and archaeology about which she has edited three books, including Gender and the Archaeology of Death (2001).

-She has been president of the Society of Historians of Scandinavia, an interest group within the Society for the Advancement of Scandinavian Study.
+She has participated in archaeological excavations in the U.S., Germany, and Sweden, in particular during the 1990–1995 excavations in the "black earth" at Birka, Björkö, Sweden, a UNESCO Heritage Site.

+Fellowships

+2023–2024, Solmsen Fellowship from the Institute for Research in the Humanities, in residence at the University of Wisconsin-Madison.

+2016–2017, Allen W. Clowes Fellowship from the National Humanities Center, in residence at Research Triangle, North Carolina.

+2009–2010, American Council of Learned Societies Fellowship.

+2001–2002, National Endowment for the Humanities Fellowship (FT-37154-01).

+Grants

+2022–2023, Samuel Hl.
+Kress Foundation, Digital Art History Grant, "Andvari Iconographic Thesaurus," Co-Director, with Lilla Kopár (The Catholic University of America); Principal Investigator, Worthy Martin (University of Virginia, Institute for Advanced Technology in the Humanities).

+2016–2018, National Endowment for the Humanities, Digital Humanities Start-up Grant, Level II, “Project Andvari: A Digital Portal to the Visual World of Early Medieval Northern Europe” (HD-248511-16).
+Co-Director, with Lilla Kopár; Principal Investigator, Worthy Martin.

+2013–2014, National Endowment for the Humanities, Digital Humanities Start-up Grant, Level I, “Project Andvari: A Digital Portal to the Visual World of Early Medieval Northern Europe” (HD-51640-13).
+Co-Director, with Lilla Kopár.

+2011–2013, “The Arts of Rome’s Provinces,” Connecting Art Histories Initiative, Getty Foundation Research Seminar: Great Britain (2011), Greece (2012), and The Getty Villa, Los Angeles (2013).

+2000 National Endowment for the Humanities Summer Stipend (FT-44837-00).